-Most of QuickBlox clients coming from Healthcare sector require HIPPA compliance.
+Most of QuickBlox clients coming from the Healthcare sector require HIPPA compliance.

 1. HIPAA compliant web hosting